rweigel/stats/notes.md

 >
 > (Devore p 56)

 > Axioms do not completely determine an assignment of probabilities to events.
-The axioms serve only to rule out assignments inconsistent with our intuitve notions of probability.
+The axioms serve only to rule out assignments inconsistent with our intuitive notions of probability.
 (Devore p 57)

-Corallary to Axiom 3 (Devore p 59 calls this a proposition):
+Corollary to Axiom 3 (Devore p 59 calls this a proposition):

 > For any event $A$, $P(A)\le 1$

 **Example**

-In an trial where the result is either true (with probability $1-p$) or false (with probability $p$) and we run trials until we get a false, the sample space of all experiments is $\mathcal S = $ {$A_1$, $A_2$, $A_3$, ...}, where
+In a trial where the result is either true (with probability $1-p$) or false (with probability $p$), and we run trials until we get a false, the sample space of all experiments is $\mathcal S = $ {$A_1$, $A_2$, $A_3$, ...}, where

   $A_1=F$, $A_2=T,F$, $A_3=T,T,F$, ...